Govt Watchdog Finds Flaws in Implementation of Contractor Whistleblower LawTweet

 The now-permanent protections provided to contractors and subcontractors is a big win for whistleblowers.
 We hope agencies and IGs take these GAO findings to heart and make sure that people who stand up to report waste, fraud, or abuse are given all the protections provided for in the law.

-Daniel Van Schooten is a Researcher at the Project On Government Oversight.
+Daniel Van Schooten is a Investigator at the Project On Government Oversight.

 Topics: Whistleblower Protections